TEParsons/Iuncterra/source/lore/species/Iotun.md

 ![](iotun.png)

 Sometimes known simply as "The First People", these giants were the parent species of all homonids in Iuncterra.
-No Iotun
+Iotun are long since exinct, having been superceded by the various sapients descending from them.

 #### Tunnic
 ![](iotun-tunnic.png)